Anger and parents: what you need to know

 Sometimes your child’s anger or frustration can make you feel angry.
 For example, if your child is angry and speaks rudely to you or won’t do as you ask, you might feel yourself getting angry too.
 You might find yourself attacking back in the moment and regretting it later.

 And there are other factors that can make you more likely to feel angry – like illness, stress at work, financial difficulties, lack of sleep and not enough time for yourself.
-You might sometimes feel you’re being pushed to the limit.

 Recognising signs of anger